 Anyone trying to combine heavy strength training 2 or 3 times a week with 3-4 interval workouts AND a calorie-restricted diet is going to end up getting burned out very quickly.

-If you’re just starting out, you can forget about cardio altogether and rely on diet and resistance training to create the calorie deficit needed for weight loss.
+If you’re just starting out, you can forget about cardio altogether and rely on diet and strength training to create the calorie deficit that you need to lose weight.

-Then, when your rate of fat loss starts to slow down (which it will), add some low-intensity steady-state (LISS) cardio to your program, even if it’s just 30 minutes of brisk walking three or four mornings each week.
+When your rate of fat loss starts to slow down, add some low-intensity steady-state (LISS) cardio to your program.

 The benefit of LISS is that it burns additional calories while having only a minor impact on your muscle-building efforts in the gym.